icatproject-contrib/puppet-icat/templates/README.md

 ```

 If I ever feel like life is not short enough, or perhaps I just want to prolong the suffering, then a starting point for further investigation may be to download the `puppet-consul_template` module and run the tests, then add a module such as `glassfish` which has it's own templates as see if that has any effect.

+# EDIT

+I think I may have solved the issue (do a git blame on this line for the commit with the fix.)
+TODO: When I have time I should move these templates to the fixtures directory.